 Submitting an app to the Microsoft Store

 Both HoloLens and the Windows 10 PC powering your immersive headset run Universal Windows Platform apps.
-Whether you're submitting an app that supports HoloLens or PC (or both), you'll submit your app to the Microsoft Store through the Windows Dev Center dashboard.
+Whether you're submitting an app that supports HoloLens or PC (or both), you'll submit your app to the Microsoft Store through Partner Center.

-If you don't already have a Windows Dev Center account, you can sign up today.
+If you don't already have a Partner Center developer account, you can sign up today.

 Packaging a mixed reality app